CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Concepts/working-with/concurrency/semaphores/what-is-a-semaphore.md

 ### Automatic Management

+The semaphores are managed automatically, without the need to define and manage semaphores seperately.
+When a block attempts to acquire a semaphore that does not exist, the semaphore will automatically be created

 ### Multiple ConcurrencyLimits

-If two blocks try to create the same semaphore
+If two blocks try to create the same semaphore (using the same [Scope] and same [Name]) with different [ConcurrencyLimits][ConcurrencyLimit], the semaphore's [ConcurrencyLimit] will be set equal to the value specified in the first block to be used.
+The other block will respect the [ConcurrencyLimit] already set until the semaphore is empty and is automatically deleted.
+The semaphore is then able to be recreated with the new [ConcurrencyLimit].

 ### Known Limitations